Jjagg/MonoGame/Documentation/using_pipeline_tool.md

 ## Reporting Bugs

-If you run into any problems with MGCB or the Pipeline Tool, please ask for help on the [community site](http://community.monogame.net/) or submit a [bug report on GitHub](https://github.com/MonoGame/MonoGame/issues).
+If you run into any problems with MGCB or MGCB Editor, please ask for help on the [community site](http://community.monogame.net/) or submit a [bug report on GitHub](https://github.com/MonoGame/MonoGame/issues).